 F-1 and J-1 students are permitted to accept on campus employment.
 However, even though an H-4 dependent is a student, they are NOT permitted to accept employment.
 This includes post-graduate employment.
-If necessary, the H-4 dependent must apply for a change of status from H-4 to H-1B for post-graduate employment.
+If necessary, the H-4 dependent must apply for a change of status from H-4 to H-1B for post-graduate employment or change to F-1 student or J-1 student status and use OPT or Practical training for work authorization.